jeffreybiles/phoenix-tutorial-website/lib/book/contents/1- Elixir Crash Course/05- Maps.md

 end
 ```

-Be sure to check your work by copying the methods into a file and then running them.
+Be sure to check your work by copying the functions into a file and then running them.

 ## Conclusion